April 8, 2021. UPDATE

 There may be instances where student employees are not retained in one department and are hired by a different department; new student employees will be hired only as needed.

-3. Are students allowed on campus during the shelter in place order?
+3. Are students allowed on campus?

 Students are directed to remain off campus unless they have permission to access on site services or are enrolled in one of the very limited number of face-to-face classes.